 This Code of Conduct is available on the College's intranet site.
-It is also available to the College community through the College's public website.
-All employees are required to read, understand and agree to this Code of Conduct.
+It is also available to the College community through the College's website.
+All staff are required to read, understand and agree to this Code of Conduct.

-Ethical awareness will be maintained by regular training sessions, and where necessary, workshops in which relevant issues will be discussed.
+Awareness will be maintained by regular training sessions, and where necessary, workshops in which relevant issues will be discussed.